Outdoor Fireplace Insert: A Complete Buyer's Guide

 One of the biggest myths is that outdoor fireplaces are inherently inefficient and harmful to the environment.
 While it’s true that old-school, open-burning fireplaces weren’t great at conserving heat or minimizing emissions, today’s models are a different story.
 Most new fireplace inserts, whether they use gas, wood, or electricity, are subject to minimum efficiency standards set by the EPA.
 This means manufacturers design them to produce more heat with less fuel and fewer emissions.
 So, you can enjoy that cozy fireside glow without worrying that you’re making a poor choice for your wallet or the environment.

-Misconceptions About Installation and Venting
+Clearing Up Confusion About Installation and Venting

 Another common misconception is that you need a massive, traditional chimney to install an outdoor fireplace insert.
 This might have been true years ago, but modern designs offer much more flexibility.
 Many inserts don’t require a traditional chimney at all; instead, they can be vented through a simple sealed pipe that runs through an exterior wall.
 This opens up a world of possibilities for placement.
 You can integrate an insert into a custom paver patio wall or as part of an outdoor kitchen design without needing to build a towering brick structure, making installation simpler and more adaptable to your specific layout.